The spectrum and mass anomalous dimension of SU(2) adjoint QCD with two Dirac flavours: Conclusions

 Our work also provides a connection to the large $N_c$ results presented in \cite{Perez:2015yna}.
 The mass anomalous dimension in conformal \su{N_c} adjoint QCD is expected to depend only weakly on $N_c$.
-Therefore the investigation in a large $N_c$ volume reduced theory might be a valid approximation.
+Therefore the investigation in a large $N_c$ volume-reduced theory might be a valid approximation.
 The mass anomalous dimension obtained in this approach is consistent with our results at $\beta=1.7$.

-In addition to these results, we have also been able to investigate particle states in MWT that have not been considered before.
+In addition to these results, we have also been able to investigate particle states that have not been considered before.
 The one with the most interesting phenomenological consequences is the \shalf state.
-We have found that it is considerably lighter than the mesons, and therefore it cannot be discarded from the phenomenological point of view.
+We have found that it is considerably lighter than the mesons, and therefore it might eventually be interesting from a phenomenological point of view.

-The general picture of the particle spectrum in MWT appears to be ordered starting with low mass pure gluonic states (glueballs), followed by heavier mixed fermion-gluon objects, and finally the rather heavy triplet mesons.
+The general picture of the particle spectrum in aQCD2 appears to be ordered starting with low mass pure gluonic states (glueballs), followed by heavier mixed fermion-gluon objects, and finally the rather heavy triplet mesons.

-We have also measured the singlet mesons in the particle spectrum of MWT for the first time.
-The most interesting state is the scalar singlet meson, since it provides independent information about the light scalar particle in the theory.
+We have also measured the singlet mesons in the particle spectrum of aQCD2 for the first time.
+The most interesting state is the scalar singlet meson.
+Having the same quantum numbers as the lightest scalar particle in the theory, it may give additional information about it.
 Due to the dominance of the disconnected contributions, the mass of this particle is comparable or even below that of the pseudoscalar meson, the lightest meson in the triplet channel.
-This is similar to the observations reported in other studies \cite{Brower:2015owo,Fodor:2015vwa} of (near) conformal theories.
-However, the ground state in this channel seems to be dominated by the gluonic contributions, and hence the mass remains still much higher than that of the scalar glueball.
+This is similar to the observations reported in other studies \cite{Brower:2015owo,Fodor:2015vwa} of (near) IR conformal theories.
+However, the ground state in this channel seems to be dominated by the gluonic contributions, and hence the effective mass in the meson channel is still higher than the one in the glueball channel.
 Therefore it is not sufficient to measure only the mesonic contribution to get a complete picture for the lightest scalar in this theory.